myfinance/mfbackend/README.md

 install ansible on centos:
 yum install ansible
-create inventory-file with the IP to the myfinance-Server (CentOS) see doc/install/inventory.txt login via ssh from ansible-host to myfinance-server to create private key copy playbook from doc/install
+create .vault_prod in homedir with the vault-passwort - to use the encrypted passwords which are checked-in the repository you nee the password from my keepass-file ;) if you can not get it recreate all secrets with your vaul-password  ansible-vault encrypt_string --vault-id prod@~/.vault_prod 'thepasswaord' --name 'variable-name' create inventory-file with the IP to the myfinance-Server (CentOS) see doc/install/inventory.txt login via ssh from ansible-host to myfinance-server to create private key copy playbook from doc/install